smaht-dac/submitr/docs/source/index.rst

 .. tip::
     Note that this documentation covers the `mechanics` of using ``smaht-submitr``.
     It does not at this time cover the `semantics` for the actual content of the metadata being submitted.
-    For more information on this aspect of submission please see: **TODO**
+    For more information on this aspect of submission please see: **TDB**

 System Requirements